 So, where is all this madness going to end?

 Things are getting better health-wise for sure, but the habit of exercise has suffered severely, partially because of the temporary closing of fitness clubs but also because we gave ourselves permission to just let it go.

 Life is short and all too often the results we want are only available in the long run but as the light at the end of this health crisis tunnel begins to shine we are now revisiting our motivations for a healthy weight, a lower body fat percentage and higher skeletal muscle mass.

 The top 3 Google searches related to fat loss are:

 - How to lose weight (550,000 searches a month)

 - How to lose weight fast (301,000 searches a month)

 - How to lose belly fat (201k)

-We can’t change that there is 24 hours in a day and that we spend about 1/3 of that time working and another 3rd sleeping.
+We can’t change that there are 24 hours in a day and that we spend about 1/3 of that time working and another 3rd sleeping.
 If you have just battled traffic for an hour and been stressed out by the boss all day you likely want to surround yourself with the kind of comfort that is only found at home.
-That might be the TV, a beer and the recliner.
-It probably isn’t the drive to the gym and the line up for a treadmill.
+That might be the TV, a beer, and the recliner.
+It probably isn’t the drive to the gym and the lineup for a treadmill.